Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Study Design, Part 1: Co-Design of Virtual Humans for Mental Health Support

 These observations suggest potential cultural influences on participants' preferences based on expectations of ethnic similarity.
 However, it's important to note that the Jaccard index concerning male appearances' selection is 20\% below the one reported in Section \ref{W3:agentDesignerDemographicMatching}.
 We consider this may be due to a limited catalog of male appearances.
 We encourage further research to explore options that provide an open canvas to help elucidate and observe participants' ethnic expectations when designing virtual humans to support individuals similar to them.

 Of the seven ethnic groups considered, two of them did not tend toward ethnic similarity concerning male appearances.
 Among Latin American participants (n=100), only 33.0\% of them selected a male appearance they perceived as Latin American.
 Likewise, only 21.4\% of Middle Eastern/North African participants (n=14) leaned toward ethnically similar male appearances.
-As 93.0\% of the Latin American and 92.3\% of the Middle Eastern/North African population were domestic, further research is needed to understand if this phenomenon is due to limitations on the catalog of appearances or familiarity aspects regarding the under-representation of these ethnic groups in counseling scenarios in the U.S.A.--counselors in the U.S.A. are predominantly White (non-Latin American) \cite{demographics}.
+As 93.0\% of the Latin American and 92.3\% of the Middle Eastern/North African population were domestic, further research is needed to understand if this phenomenon is due to limitations on the catalog of appearances or familiarity aspects regarding the under-representation of these ethnic groups in counseling scenarios in the United States--counselors in the United States are predominantly White (non-Latin American) \cite{demographics}.